sherwynds/Stock-Analysis/README.md

 Note: This has been tested on Windows 10 with Python 3.8
 1. Clone/download the repository to the local disk
 2. Edit constants.py to include your TIINGO API key
-3. Install the dependencies using `pip install`
+3. Install the dependencies using `pip install -r requirements.txt` or manually
 4. Run the script with `python main.py`

 ## Usage Instructions: